matsuand/docs.docker.jp/ee/supported-platforms.md

 {% comment %}
 > When using Docker Enterprise
->
-> IBM Power is not supported as managers or workers.
 > Microsoft Windows Server is not supported as a manager.
 Microsoft Windows
 > Server 1803 is not supported as a worker.
 {% endcomment %}
 > When using Docker Enterprise
->
-> IBM Power is not supported as managers or workers.
 > Microsoft Windows Server is not supported as a manager.
 Microsoft Windows
 > Server 1803 is not supported as a worker.